Safety equipment changes now apply

 All Personal Locator Beacons (PLB) on the market are GPS enabled.

-Can PLBs be an acceptable alternative to EPIRBs?
+Are PLBs an acceptable alternative to EPIRBs?

 What is the benefit of a GPS enabled distress beacon compared with a non-GPS enabled distress beacon?